facebookarchive/swift/README.md

 # Swift Generator

-[Swift Generator](swift-generator) is a library that creates Java code usable with the Swift codec from Thrift IDL files.
+[Swift Generator](swift-generator) is a library that creates Java code usable with the Swift codec from Thrift IDL files and vice versa.

-[Swift Generator CLI](swift-generator-cli) is a command-line front-end to this generator.
+[Swift Generator CLI](swift-generator-cli) and [Swift2Thrift Generator CLI](swift2thrift-generator-cli) are command-line front-ends to this generator.

 # Swift Maven plugin